Scarface: The World Is Yours: Music

-In August, Vivendi revealed the soundtrack, of over 100 songs, would feature music from the likes of Beth Anderson, Johnny Cash, Control Machete, Grandmaster Flash, Ministry, Debbie Harry, Rick James, Iggy Pop, Judas Priest, Public Enemy, Rohff, Run-DMC, Shannon, Burning Spear, and Peter Tosh, as well as the entirety of Giorgio Moroder's original score for the film.
+In August, Vivendi revealed the soundtrack, of over 100 songs, would feature music from the likes of Beth Andersen, Johnny Cash, Control Machete, Grandmaster Flash, Ministry, Debbie Harry, Rick James, Iggy Pop, Judas Priest, Public Enemy, Rohff, Run-DMC, Shannon, Burning Spear, and Peter Tosh, as well as the entirety of Giorgio Moroder's original score for the film.
 They also revealed details of the "Mix Tape" feature, which would allow players to customize the in-game soundtrack in any way they wished.
 Cindy Cook, chief marketing officer at Vivendi, stated:

 The game's soundtrack, Scarface: The World Is Yours - Original Game Music Score, composed by Marc Baril, was released by Universal Music in October 2006.
 The track features no music from the film, only original music from the game.

 Wii version

-In January, 2007, NGamer revealed The World is Yours was being ported to the Wii.
+In January 2007, NGamer revealed The World is Yours was being ported to the Wii.
 On March 1, Vivendi confirmed the game was scheduled for a summer release, and would be identical to the other versions, but would feature Wii Remote controls and enhanced graphics.

 The game was first shown on April 10, at which time the controls were demonstrated.
-IGN were impressed: "The pointing function works really well in Scarface.
+IGN was impressed: "The pointing function works well in Scarface.
 Just like the PC version's mouse control, players now have near pin-point weapon precision that makes it easier and more intuitive to gun down the opposition with the huge assortment of firepower within the experience.
-You can still target individuals to tighten up your aim using the Z button on the nunchuk, but because the Wii Remote's pointer already does a great job with its precision it's rare that we found ourselves using it."
+You can still target individuals to tighten up your aim using the Z button on the nunchuk, but because the Wii Remote's pointer already does a great job with its precision we rarely found ourselves using it."
 GameSpot were less impressed; "When you're wielding the chainsaw, its movement will be tied to that of the Wii Remote, and by slashing in different directions and at different heights you'll be able to target enemies' heads, legs, and individual arms.
-With practice you'll purportedly be able to remove all of the aforementioned extremities before the torso hits the ground, but the associate producer showing us the game on this occasion never managed to pull it off."
+With practice, you'll purportedly be able to remove all of the aforementioned extremities before the torso hits the ground, but the associate producer showing us the game on this occasion never managed to pull it off."

 Vivendi also confirmed the game would be entirely uncut, making it the most violent game available for the Wii.
 It was later announced the economy in the game had been adjusted to give players greater rewards for earlier missions, and the price of some of the "exotics" had been lowered.

+Marketing

+As part of a cross-promotional deal, Vivendi partnered with the online casino site Bodog where product placements for the Bodog brand are incorporated in several gambling minigames such as video poker, slot machines and blackjack, as well as billboards promoting the brand including its music label and an appearance by Bodog founder Calvin Ayre as a non-player character.
+Bodog also held an online contest with copies of the game as prizes, and a trip to the company retreat in Costa Rica as the grand prize.